corda/corda-solutions/bn-apps/ledger-sync/design/design.md

 Non-goals:
 * Recovery of confidential identities.
-* Recovery of self-issued, not transacted `OwnableStates`.
+* Recovery of self-issued, not transacted or transacted only with yourself `OwnableStates`.
 * Recovery of flow checkpoints.
 * Recovery of the well-known keypair.